ArduCAM/ArduCAM_USB_Camera_Shield/ROS/arducam_usb2_ros/README.md

 ## Usage:
 1. Change "camera_config" argument in arducam_node.launch file to your corresponding Arducam camera.
-3. Change "serial_number" argument in arducam_node.launch file to your corresponding Arducam's serial number in the form of XXXX-XXXX-XXXX, leave it blank if there is only one camera.
+2. Change "serial_number" argument in arducam_node.launch file to your corresponding Arducam's serial number in the form of XXXX-XXXX-XXXX, leave it blank if there is only one camera.
+3. Change "horizontal_flip" or "vertical_flip" arguments in arducam_node.launch file to change image horizontal or vertical orientation.
-2. roslaunch arducam_usb2_ros arducam_node.launch
+4. roslaunch arducam_usb2_ros arducam_node.launch

 ## From default arducam_node.launch file
 - ### Topic publish: